Add to MyChemicals Print Friendly Page

 Excerpt from ERG Guide 128 [Flammable Liquids (Water-Immiscible)]:

 HIGHLY FLAMMABLE: Will be easily ignited by heat, sparks or flames.
 Vapors may form explosive mixtures with air.
 Vapors may travel to source of ignition and flash back.
 Most vapors are heavier than air.
 They will spread along the ground and collect in low or confined areas (sewers, basements, tanks, etc.).
 Vapor explosion hazard indoors, outdoors or in sewers.
 Those substances designated with a (P) may polymerize explosively when heated or involved in a fire.
 Runoff to sewer may create fire or explosion hazard.
 Containers may explode when heated.
 Many liquids will float on water.
 Substance may be transported hot.
-For hybrid vehicles, ERG Guide 147 (lithium ion batteries) or ERG Guide 138 (sodium batteries) should also be consulted.
+For hybrid vehicles, ERG Guide 147 (lithium ion or sodium ion batteries) or ERG Guide 138 (sodium batteries) should also be consulted.
 If molten aluminum is involved, refer to ERG Guide 169.
-(ERG, 2020)
+(ERG, 2024)

 Health Hazard